Today, I want to share something critical to survival…

 But what about using fire for signaling?
 During the day, it’s better to use a signaling mirror (if you have one) or a shiny knife blade.
 These tools work great to flash bright sunlight at a passing helicopter or airplane.

-The exception to this rule is if you have a way to create thick black smoke.
+The exception to this rule is if you can create thick black smoke.

-If you’re stranded with your vehicle, then drain its oil and burn it.
+If you’re stranded with your vehicle, drain and burn its oil.

-Burning oil creates thick black smoke that rescuers will spot from many miles.
+Burning oil creates thick black smoke that rescuers will spot from many miles away.

 So the best time to build a fire in a desert is at night, for three reasons:

-2. Deserts can get bitterly cold at night.
-Sometimes cold enough to make hypothermia a concern.
-Especially if the only thing you’re wearing is shorts and a tank top.
+- Deserts can get bitterly cold at night, sometimes cold enough to make hypothermia a concern, especially if the only thing you’re wearing is shorts and a tank top.
 So you’ll need the warmth of a fire to keep you alive.

 Want a free 54 item survival gear checklist?

-So you’ll need to be diligent about the places you choose to rest.
+So, you’ll need to be diligent about where you rest.

 Carefully scope out the perimeter of any area you plan to sit or sleep in.